suomitek/suomitek-appboard/docs/user/securing-suomitek-appboard.md

 rbac.authorization.k8s.io/v1
 ```

-Once your cluster has RBAC enabled read [this document](/docs/user/access-control.md) to know how to login in Kubeapps using a token that identifies a user account and how you can create users with different permissions.
+Once your cluster has RBAC enabled read [this document](/docs/user/access-control.md) to know how to login in Suomitek-appboard using a token that identifies a user account and how you can create users with different permissions.

-In a nutshell, Kubeapps authorization validates:
+In a nutshell, Suomitek-appboard authorization validates:

 - When getting a release details, it checks that the user have "read" access to all the components of the release.
 - When creating, upgrading or deleting a release it checks that the user is allowed to create, update or delete all the components contained in the release chart.